locka99/cpp-to-rust-book/src/features_of_rust/lint.md

 # Lint

-C/C++ compilers can issue a lot of warnings but they usually supplemented by code analysis tools that attempt to perform deeper inspection for problems that a compiler would not pick up.
+C/C++ compilers can issue many useful warnings but the amount of static analysis they can do is usually quite limited.

-The Rust compiler contains a lint check that extends beyond the syntactic correctness of your code and looks for potential errors that you may not notice.
+The Rust compiler performs a far more rigorous lifecycle check on data and then follows up with a lint check that inspects your code for potentially bad or erroneous

 In particular it looks for: